brundonsmith/sovereignty/README.md

 ## Roadmap
 #### In progress/planned
-- Input support
+- Gamepad support
+- GameObject parenting (transform)
+- Unified Vector and Quaternion (threejs and cannonjs have their own implementations of each...)
+- Making standalone builds
 - Audio support
-- GameObject parenting (transform)
 - Prefab inheritance
-- Unified Vector and Quaternion (threejs and cannonjs have their own implementations of each...)
 - Documentation, especially for configuration-object data structures
-- Making standalone builds
 - Full exported TypeScript types for exported classes

 #### Moonshot features